 of the theme directly in code.
 Please only do that if you know what you're doing!
 You can do a whole lot of damage to your website otherwise.

-If you want to change your theme code, please read about "child themes" otherwise the changes would be overwritten during the next theme update.
+If you want to change your Theme in the code, please read up on the topic "Child-Themes", otherwise the changes will be overwritten with the next Theme-Update.

 Tips, security and updates

 This is where you will always land after login.
 In the overview you can see, for example, if you have received comments, whether updates are pending or if your blog is linked somewhere.